jhuang00/LAPL-UX-Design/README.md

 <img src="lapl-screenshot-uh1-icontoosmall.png" alt="LAPL screenshot - heuristic 1 - low visability" width="80%">

 **Recommendation:**
 * Some feedback should have increased visability, such as a more drastic change of colors.

-Some functions should be more visible for users to find in order to make use of those functions; for example, a filter bar on the left of the screen should have more visable + (for expanding) and - (for collapsing) icons.
+* Some functions should be more visible for users to find in order to make use of those functions; for example, a filter bar on the left of the screen should have more visable + (for expanding) and - (for collapsing) icons.

 #### Usability Heuristic #2: Match Between the System and the Real World
 >The system should speak the users' language, with words, phrases and concepts familiar to the user, rather than system-oriented terms.
 Follow real-world conventions, making information appear in a natural and logical order.

 **Rating: 2**
+* The LAPL website follows real-world conventions in general.
+For example, the main page has a collection of information and makes use of a menu bar to contain shortcuts to subpages.
+The main page also serves as an eye-catching page of the product that allows user to decide if there are contents that catches their eyes.

+* The website has too much information, which can be overwhelming to the user.
+If a user is not used to viewing a digital site with loads of information, the user can be confused.
+It is different from a more traditional form of media or books that it presents too much information on one page.

 **Recommendation:**
+* The website should consider putting less information on one page, so that every feature can be presented in a more conspicuous way.
+Otherwise, some good features can be neglected by the users who need them.

+* Consider mimicking an actual library, or the status of an actual book - this would be enhance the user experience for elder users as they would be more used to a skeuomorphic design.

 #### Usability Heuristic #3: User control and freedom
 >Users often choose system functions by mistake and will need a clearly marked "emergency exit" to leave the unwanted state without having to go through an extended dialogue.
 Support undo and redo.

 **Rating: 2**
+* Being a website that exists within a web brower, this naturally has the function of going back to a page that the user has previous browsed.

+*

 **Recommendation:**